ChristianIvicevic/deployonfriday.io/posts/2020/11/nextjs-introduction.md

 ```

 Requesting `/api/name` from within the frontend, for instance in a `getServerSideProps` method or as the handler of an event, will invoke the lambda and return the object `{ name: 'John Doe' }` with status code 200.
-A possible use case is the registration for a newsletter or a authentication for users.
+A possible use case is the registration for a newsletter or an authentication for users.

 This feature is awesome as it allows you to write some backend code without having to create an entire backend yourself.